 Mercury is one of the most potent neurotoxins, yet it is routinely used in medicine.
 Millions of people are suffering from mercury poisoning because dentists still insert mercury-based dental amalgams in people’s teeth.

-Mercury negatively affects neurotransmitters, blocks therapeutic effect of antioxidants and minerals.
+Mercury negatively affects neurotransmitters, blocks the therapeutic effect of antioxidants and minerals.